Kelly Clarkson & Cyndi Lauper Harmonize On Tear-Jerking Arrangement Of ‘True Colors’

 Thus far, she has covered songs such as Nick Jonas’ “Jealous,” the Weeknd’s “Can’t Feel My Face” and Katy Perry’s “Roar.”

-The Inquisitr recently reported that Kelly stunned viewers in a short dress and delivering a haunting rendition of the Miley Cyrus tune “Wrecking Ball” on an episode of her daily talk series.
+The Inquisitr recently reported that Kelly stunned viewers in a short dress and delivered a haunting rendition of the Miley Cyrus tune “Wrecking Ball” on an episode of her daily talk series.

 During her tenure on the first season of American Idol, which she would eventually win, Kelly covered songs weekly by a plethora of artists such as Aretha Franklin’s “(You Make Me Feel Like) A Natural Woman,” Betty Hutton’s “Stuff Like That There,” Celine Dion’s “I Surrender,” and Badfinger’s “Without You.”

 In a sweet twist to the covers she performs on her daily talk show, Clarkson also gave a nod to fellow American Idol winner Carrie Underwood.
-She performed a cover of Carrie’s iconic tune “Before He Cheats” on a recent episode of the series, and in response and to show her support, Carrie retweeted a tease for the performance with her own comments about the cover.
+She performed a cover of Carrie’s iconic tune “Before He Cheats” on a recent episode of the series.
+In response and to show her support, Carrie retweeted a tease for the performance with her own comments about the cover.

 ????
 Maybe next time he'll think…???? before he misses the #KellyClarksonShow! ????